Adobe-Consulting-Services/acs-aem-commons/_posts/2013-10-25-versioned-clientlibs.md

 ## Purpose

-Allow CSS and JavaScript served via AEM Clientlibs to be cached client-side with long TTLs.
+Allow CSS and JavaScript served via AEM ClientLibs to be cached client-side with long TTLs.

 ## How to Use

 Add a Sling rewriter configuration node (example below) that includes the `versioned-clientlibs` transformer type to you project.

-The URIs to clienlibs will be rewritten in the format `/path/to/clientlib.last-modified-timestamp.js`
+The URIs to clientlibs will be rewritten in the format `/path/to/clientlib.last-modified-timestamp.js`

 ### Note